 A new school year often means a new backpack.
 It’s important to choose the right type of bag to reduce the amount of stress placed on the spine.
-At Pilates of Mt Eliza, our Physiotherapists suggest the following to help minimize the risk of injury from backpacks:
+At Physios of Mt Eliza, our Physiotherapists suggest the following to help minimise the risk of injury from backpacks:

 Key features when purchasing a backpack: